appcypher/viper/NOTES.md

     **Creating statically-unknown number of objects dynamically**

-    The reason this isn't a issue is because objects that aren't bound to statically known names are temporary variables and their lifetimes are very predictable.
+    Creating statically-unknown number of objects dynamically isn't an issue for SRT because objects are bound to statically-known names at compile-time.
+With the exception of temporary objects whose lifetimes are well-defined and statically determinable.

-    The issue of reference tracking comes into play when we are able to extend an objects lifetime by assigning them a static name.
+    The issue of garbage collection comes into play when we are able to extend an objects lifetime beyond the declaration stack frame.
+This is amenable to static analysis because such objects are required to be associated with statically-known names.

     ```py
     for i in range(some_number):